Enough Already - in The Little Times magazine (June/July 12) (07 January 2012)

 In the last eight months there have been three diatribes about mothers in the press.
-They have all come from childless women in their forties.
-Last summer's self-congratulatory twaddle from Emma Kennedy portrayed mothers as deluded and insensitive.
+Last summer's self-congratulatory piece from Emma Kennedy portrayed mothers as deluded and insensitive.
 Then 'I'm Not a Mother, but I'm Still a Person' – gentler in tone, but implying no mother was capable of showing interest in anything except motherhood/children.
 And now Lynch's demolition job 'Mothers, stop moaning!'
 Between them they assume all mothers are vacuous, ungrateful and self-obsessed.

 'I don't want to mum-bash', claims Bibi Lynch.
 Why then, open your article with two stories about mothers who anyone, even other mums, would find ridiculous...?
-That of the 'devastated' about-to-be-mother of three boys and how tired Victoria Beckham is, despite her undoubted fleet of staff and luxurious lifestyle.
+That of the 'devastated' about-to-be-mother of a third boy and how tired Victoria Beckham is, despite her undoubted fleet of staff and luxurious lifestyle.

-She then slips in a sideswipe at Mumsnet Towers, assuming all women who have procreated, worship at its feet, instead of finding it often cloyingly self-righteous and clique-y, as organisations run by women can tend to be.
-However, if moaning mothers annoy you, why look at Mumsnet?
+She then slips in a sideswipe at Mumsnet Towers, assuming all women who have procreated worship at its feet.
+If moaning mothers annoy you, why look at Mumsnet?
 It's like saying you hate origami and getting all aerated because Peter from Swanage can't fold the perfect swan on origami.co.uk.

 Lynch claims she knows how horrendous post-natal depression is, or illness as it is technically termed.
 Depression is depression, yes, but does she know that according to the Royal College of Obstetricians and Gynaecologists (RCOG), more than ten per cent of maternal deaths - that's deaths within one year of giving birth - are caused by suicide?
 And often particularly grisly suicides at that, the women wanting to punish themselves in the worst way possible for leaving their child motherless.